-All structures may be subject to additional charges that recover the costs incurred by council for extra monitoring, such as discharge sampling.
-Where the costs of monitoring the structure and discharge exceed the annual charge, council will recover the balance in accordance with Section 36(5) of the Resource Management
+35 All structures may be subject to additional charges to recover costs incurred for extra monitoring, such as discharge sampling.
+Where the costs of monitoring the structure and discharge exceed the annual charge, the balance will be recovered in accordance with Section 36(5) of the RMA.

-The Permitted Activity rules (C.1.1.1) apply to wharves, jetties, buildings, mooring dolphins and structures on and attached to wharves and jetties in the Coastal Commercial Zone and Marsden Point Port Zone.
+36 Permitted Activity rules (C.1.1.1) apply to wharves, jetties, buildings, mooring dolphins and structures on and attached to wharves and jetties in the Coastal Commercial Zone and Marsden Point Port Zone.

-Structures are inspected once every three years based on geographic location.
-Structure owners will be invoiced a 1/3 of the inspection fee each year.
-The fee in this table represents 1/3 of the total inspection fee.
-The inspection fee includes allocation for travelling expenses, staff time and administration related tasks.
+37 Structures are inspected 3 yearly based on location.
+Structure owners will be invoiced 1/3 of the inspection fee each year, which is the fee represented in this table.
+Fee includes allocation for travelling expenses, staff time and administration.

-Applicable navigation safety bylaw fees will be applied annually for existing structures that are permitted activities under the Proposed Regional Plan.
-The Navigation Safety Bylaw fee is set pursuant to the Maritime Transport Act 1994, in conjunction with the Navigation Safety Bylaw for Northland.
-The Owner of every Maritime Facility (including wharf, jetty, mooring dolphin) in the region shall pay the annual navigation fee to the council.
+38 Fees will be applied annually to existing structures that are permitted activities under the Regional Plan.
+Fee is set pursuant to the Maritime Transport Act 1994 and the Navigation Safety Bylaw for Northland.
+The fee applies to every Maritime Facility (including wharf, jetty, mooring dolphin) in the region.